bensoer/terraform-rocketchat/README.md

 your own `terraform.tfvars` file and deploy.
 To setup:

 1. Clone the repository
-2. `cd` into the repository and run `terraform apply`
+2. `cd` into the repository
+3. Run the following commands to generate your ssh key:
+    ```bash
+    mkdir res
+    cd res
+    ssh-keygen -f ./id_rsa -N ""
+    cd ..
+    ```
+4. Run `terraform apply`
-3. If you have no created a `terraform.tfvars` you will be prompted for all of the parameters.
+5. If you have no created a `terraform.tfvars` you will be prompted for all of the parameters.
 This includes your Digital Ocean and CloudFlare keys along with configuration details for your deployment

+Later, if you wish to connect to SSH into your digital ocean instance, you can with the following steps:

+1. Retrieve the public ip of the Digital Ocean server by running `terraform output`
+2. Login to the server by running the following command:
+    ```bash
+    ssh root@<ip> -i ./res/id_rsa
+    ```

 # Settings
 The settings in the `variables.tf` are as follows: